-Other risk management considerations for this application are related to the enzyme and source microorganism nomenclature, specifications and labelling.
-These are discussed below.
+Risk management considerations for this application relating to the enzyme and source microorganism nomenclature, specifications and labelling are discussed below.

-2.2.1 Regulatory approval for enzymes
+2.3.1 Regulatory approval for enzymes

-As stated above, FSANZ has prepared a draft variation to permit the use of the enzyme as a processing aid in the manufacture and/or processing of beer.
+As stated above, FSANZ has approved a draft variation to permit the use of the enzyme as a processing aid in the manufacture and/or processing of beer.
 Beer is currently defined in Standard 1.1.2 to mean: